 Adelaide is known as the 20-minute city because its picturesque CBD is only a stone’s throw (or 20 minutes) away from scenic drives through to world-class food and wine precincts as well as dynamic arts and entertainment opportunities.

 The city is home to one of the oldest glasshouses in the Southern Hemisphere and is located in Adelaide’s Botanic Gardens.
-The gardens are one of Adelaide’s show piece attractions and Shane met with architect Guy Maron to learn more about the unique designs.
+The gardens are one of Adelaide’s showpiece attractions and we spoke with architect Guy Maron to learn more about the unique designs.

-“The gardens attract around one million visitors per year, making it the greatest attraction in Adelaide and South Australia,” explained Maron who took Shane to the award-wining Bicentennial Conservatory.
+“The gardens attract around one million visitors per year, making it the greatest attraction in Adelaide and South Australia,” explains Maron from the award-wining Bicentennial Conservatory.
 “One of the requirements of an eco-system of forest is to be able to grow trees that are 20 meters tall.
 This building is the biggest assembly of glass ever lifted anywhere in the world,” Maron said as the pair gazed at the spectacular glass ceiling structure.

-A short drive from the CBD takes you to Adelaide’s world-renowned wineries and Shane headed to one of the best, the family-run d’Arenburg Winery.
+A short drive from the CBD takes you to Adelaide’s world-renowned wineries including the family-run d’Arenburg Winery.

-Adelaide’s emerging small bar scene has produced some great venues and Shane checked out Mr Goodbar – a bar that promises contemporary décor with classic cocktails.
-The bar staff know the art of cocktails from inside and out and are happy to share their knowledge with patrons, even giving Shane a historic run-down of his chosen Cuban cocktail when he stopped by.
+Adelaide’s emerging small bar scene has also produced some great venues and including Mr Goodbar – a bar that promises contemporary décor with classic cocktails.
+The bar staff know the art of cocktails from inside and out and are happy to share their knowledge with patrons.